16 Mostly Free Things to do in Hervey Bay & the Fraser Coast

 If you’re backpacking or traveling on a tight budget, three bus companies service the area.
 Ticket prices range from $39 to110, depending on how early you purchase them.

-- Pioneer Motor Service – operate between Brisbane and Cairns with stops in Hervey Bay and takes just under 7 hours.
+- Pioneer Motor Service – operates between Brisbane and Cairns with stops in Hervey Bay and takes just under 7 hours.

 - Greyhound – offers a similar service taking 6.5 hours with stops at Rainbow Beach, Maryborough and Harvey Bay.